icha123679/A3_G1_AIML_Mini_Project_Hacakathon/README.md

 Depth limited to 5 levels to prevent overfitting.
 May be sensitive to noise and sometimes gives extreme probability values.

+3. Support Vector Machine (SVM)

+Builds the best separating boundary (hyperplane) between high-risk and low-risk patients.
+Effective at capturing non-linear patterns using kernel functions.
+Performs well on small to medium clinical datasets.
+Provides probability-based risk predictions for 1, 5, and 10 years.
+May require more computation and proper feature scaling.

+4. XGBoost (Extreme Gradient Boosting)

+Ensemble model that builds many small decision trees, each improving the errors of the previous one.
+Known for high accuracy and powerful performance on medical tabular data.
+Handles complex interactions between features such as age, cholesterol, blood pressure, etc.
+Provides stable, well-calibrated probability outputs and identifies key risk-driving features.
+More complex to tune, but often achieves the best predictive performance.

 **4. System Workflow**

 A. Data Preprocessing